ansible-collections/overview/README.rst

 * TBC, ``community.general`` accepts new Pull Requests (PRs).

-* TBC, The ``ansible`` package has been updated to include the Community Collections.
+* TBC, the ``ansible`` package has been updated to include the Community Collections.

 * TBC alpha, beta, RC, Release dates for Ansible 2.10